lvaccaro/LigtningByExamples/README.md

-LigtningD by Examples
+Ligtning by Examples
 ===

 **WARNING - Early-stage software, do not use with real bitcoins.**

-This repository contains a series of rudimental examples to learn the bitcoin world and ligthning with rust.
+This repository contains a series of rudimental examples to learn the bitcoin & ligthning world with rust.

 I'm no rust expert, so I'm learning too.